Playboy Enterprises, Inc. v. Netscape Communications Corp.: Facts

 As an Internet search engine, Netscape allowed advertisers to target specific users of its service by displaying certain ads to certain people, depending on what each user searches for.
 This practice is called "keying" in the Internet industry, and is considered more effective than displaying ads to web users at random.

-Playboy Enterprises learned that Netscape was using this technique to send certain banner ads to users who had searched for the terms "playboy" and "playmate" which were trademarked by Playboy.
+Playboy Enterprises learned that Netscape was using this technique to send certain banner ads to users who had searched for the terms "Playboy" and "Playmate" which are trademarked by Playboy.
 The ads were for adult entertainment-oriented services in general, and often featured Playboy's competitors.
 Playboy claimed that Netscape's use of those terms in its keying technique constituted trademark infringement.

 In addition, by displaying ads that were for Playboy's competitors but not easily discerned as such because company names were often obscured, Playboy claimed that Netscape had committed trademark dilution.
 This in turn could confuse web users into thinking that Playboy was behind all such ads, per the initial interest confusion doctrine.
 Finally, Playboy claimed that this practice allowed other companies to profit by connecting their own names to that of Playboy and gaining prestige by association.